Vic Fangio: Miami Dolphins

 Following Super Bowl LVII, Eagles defensive coordinator Jonathan Gannon was expected to depart the team to accept a head coaching position, and Fangio was seen as a likely candidate to replace Gannon.
 However, before Gannon officially left the Eagles to become the head coach of the Arizona Cardinals, Fangio accepted an offer to become the new defensive coordinator for the Miami Dolphins.
 He was officially hired by the team on February 15, 2023.

-On January 24, 2024, Fangio and the Miami Dolphins mutually agreed to part ways, allowing Fangio to be closer to his family in Pennsylvania.
+On January 24, 2024, Fangio and the Dolphins mutually agreed to part ways, allowing Fangio to be closer to his family in Pennsylvania.

 Philadelphia Eagles (second stint)

 On January 27, 2024, Fangio returned to the Philadelphia Eagles as the team's defensive coordinator.
-He replaced Sean Desai, who had served as a defensive assistant under Fangio during his tenure as defensive coordinator for the Chicago Bears.
-In Fangio's first year in Philadelphia, the Eagles ranked first in total defense and second in scoring defense, improving from 26th and 30th in those categories the previous season.
+He replaced Sean Desai, who had served as a defensive assistant under Fangio during his tenure as defensive coordinator for the Bears.
+The Eagles ranked first in total defense and second in scoring defense, improving from 26th and 30th in those categories the previous season.
 Fangio finished fourth in voting for the season's Assistant Coach of the Year Award.
 The Eagles went on to win Super Bowl LIX against the Kansas City Chiefs, and Fangio's defensive unit was widely credited in overwhelming the Chiefs' offense, sacking quarterback Patrick Mahomes six times and forcing three turnovers.

+While the defense regressed into the 2025 season, Fangio's unit still allowed the lowest completion percentage, fewest passing touchdowns and second lowest passer rating in the NFL.
+Despite that, the Eagles were unable to defend their Super Bowl title as they were upset in the Wild Card Round by the San Francisco 49ers, ending their repeat bid.